Create perfect pork loins every time with this recipe for sous vide and smoked (sous-vide-que) pork loin.

 2) Prepare a sous vide immersion circulator, such as Joule by ChefSteps, according to the manufacturer's instructions and set the water temperature for 140°F.

-7) Cook.
-Once the grill is ready, remove the pork loin from the ice bath or refrigerator and place on the cooler side of the grill as far away from the heat source as possible.
+6) Cook.
+Once the grill is ready, remove the pork loin from the ice bath or refrigerator, pat dry, and season with Meathead’s Memphis Dust dry rub.
+Place on the cooler side of the grill as far away from the heat source as possible.
 Set the lid on the grill with the top vent fully open and positioned directly above the pork loin in order to force the smoke over and around the meat.
 Allow the pork loin to smoke until it reaches an internal temperature of 120°F, about 1 hour 30 minutes.
 Note that the pork loin will already be perfectly cooked inside from the sous vide step.
 The goal is to simply reheat and smoke the pork without overcooking it.

 "If I had to narrow my choice of meats down to one for the rest of my life, I am quite certain that meat would be pork."James Beard